Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####createInput(...)

-[<span class="ret boo"></span>](intro#types)&nbsp; Creates a scripted input attached to the Object.
+[<span class="ret boo"></span>](intro#types)&nbsp;Creates a scripted input attached to the Object.
 Scripted inputs are boxes you can click inside of in-game to input/edit text.
 Every letter typed triggers the function.
 The bool that is returned as part of the input_function allows you to determine when a player has finished editing the input.

 ???tip "Input Tips"
 	* Inputs can not be clicked from their back side.